d1ngd0/blog/content/posts/go_heap_allocation.md

 draft = false
 +++

 Recently I found myself caring about performance.
 Usually, with go, you don't have to care if something is on the stack or the heap.
 Since Go is a garbage collected language all those details are taken care of for you.
-Worring about these things is a pre-optimization, and the community is very happy to tell you so.
-However, there is the rare event performance takes precidence, in which case the favor of garbage collection turns into a frustrating scavenger hunt.
+Worrying about these things is a pre-optimization, and the community is very happy to tell you so.
+However, there is the rare event performance takes precedence, in which case the favor of garbage collection turns into a frustrating scavenger hunt.

 Lets write a simple benchmark so we can start looking for allocations.